 We are known collectively as the Buslee and Brodie crews’ NexGens, the Next Generation of the men of these two crews of the 384th Bomb Group of the Mighty Eighth Air Force who bravely defended our country in WWII.

 I began my search for Buslee/Brodie NexGens, who I consider extended family, in 2011 after I met Wallace Storey.
 I remember so clearly now my astonishment when Wallace told me that he had been in touch with other family members of the two crews.
 It was that light-headed feeling of shattered disbelief that almost knocked me off my feet, the thought of something I had never considered possible.
-There we others out there who knew my father’s story of the mid-air collision.
+There were others out there who knew my father’s story of the mid-air collision.
 It was no longer my family’s private history.

 I had never before considered that my sister and I were not the only ones.
 From my dad’s stories, I knew he was the only survivor of the Buslee crew.
 At the time, I did not know that children were born to two of the men after the mid-air collision.
 And I never suspected that any of the men of the Brodie crew had survived the horrific accident, but three of them had.
 One of their sons had contacted Wallace Storey before me.
 So had a newphew and great-nephew of Buslee crew members.